AkhilTeja2209/Weather-prediction-application/README.md

 # Weather-prediction-application
-Weather app which predicts the present weather conditions based on past data
+Weather app which predicts the present weather conditions based on past data.
+Gives a Text-to-speech output for the major weather updates, gives basic suggestions for weather precautions and gives a weather summary, all inside python.
+Save both the weatherdata.csv and skysight.py file in the same folder so the code could access the data file.